HemantMishra2003/MLOps/Dockerisation/README.md

 The Dockerfile included:

+a.
 Base Python image

+b.
 Installation of requirements.txt

+c.
 Copying all project files into the container

+d.
 Final command to run the Streamlit app

 👉 Dockerfile Code